phanikandula/jamstackaustin/README.md

 You can start writing new posts, change themes etc and the changes will be hot reloaded and visible at http://localhost:1313/

-When you happy with all the edits, build the site with:
+When you are done with edits, build the site with:

 Go back to the docker container terminal and kill the server with Ctrl C. Run: